Raymond L. Cohn, Illinois State University (Emeritus)

 Where immigrants landed in the United States varied, especially in the period before the Civil War.
 During the colonial and early national periods, immigrants arrived not only at New York City but also at a variety of other ports, especially Philadelphia, Boston, New Orleans, and Baltimore.
 Over time, and especially when most immigrants began arriving via steamship, New York City became the main arrival port.
 No formal immigration facilities existed at any of the ports until New York City established Castle Garden as its landing depot in 1855.
 This facility, located at the tip of Manhattan, was replaced in 1892 with Ellis Island, which in turn operated until 1954.

 Death Rates during the Voyage

 A final aspect to consider is the mortality experienced by the individuals on board the ships.
-Information taken from the Passenger Lists for the period of the sailing ship between 1820 and 1860 finds a loss rate of slightly over onepercent of the immigrants who boarded (Cohn, 1984).
+Information taken from the Passenger Lists for the period of the sailing ship between 1820 and 1860 finds a loss rate of one to two percent of the immigrants who boarded (Cohn, 2009).
 Given the length of the trip and taking into account the ages of the immigrants, this rate represents mortality approximately four times higher than that experienced by non-migrants.
-Mortality was especially high among children and the elderly.
+Mortality was mainly due to outbreaks of cholera and typhus on some ships, leading to especially high death rates among children and the elderly.
 There appears to have been little trend over time in mortality or differences in the loss rate by country of origin, though some evidence suggests the loss rate may have differed by port of embarkation.
 In addition, the best evidence from the colonial period finds a loss rate only slightly higher than that of the antebellum years.
 In the period after the Civil War, with the change to steamships and the resulting shorter travel time and improved on-board conditions, mortality on the voyages fell, though exactly how much has not been determined.

 The Causes of Immigration